1997 FIFA World Player of the Year

-The 1997 FIFA World Player of the Year award was won by Ronaldo, who became the first player to win the award two years in a row.
+The 1997 FIFA World Player of the Year award was won by Ronaldo, who became the first player to win the award two consecutive seasons.
 The ceremony took place at the Disneyland Paris, on January 12, 1998.
 121 national team coaches, based on the current FIFA Men's World Ranking were chosen to vote.
 It was organised by European Sports Media, Adidas and FIFA.